mikecbrant/verified-permissions-authorizer/README.md

 This repository is a pnpm + Changesets monorepo containing:

-- `packages/provider`: a Pulumi TypeScript component provider that deploys an AWS Verified Permissions Policy Store and a companion AWS Lambda Authorizer function.
+- `packages/provider`: a Pulumi component package that deploys an AWS Verified Permissions Policy Store and a companion AWS Lambda Authorizer function.
 - `packages/lambda-authorizer`: an npm‑publishable TypeScript package that bundles a Lambda Authorizer handler designed to interact with the Policy Store.

-The provider package is structured to be Pulumi Registry–ready (schema, metadata, examples), but automation for publishing to the Registry is intentionally out of scope for this initial commit.
+Notes
+- The Lambda runtime is fixed to `nodejs22.x` and is not configurable.
+- AWS region/credentials are inherited from the standard Pulumi AWS provider.

 See `packages/provider/README.md` and `packages/lambda-authorizer/README.md` for package‑specific details.